 Peter Coleman: Was this the firm where Chris Murphy worked?
-I seem to remember an article he
+I seem to remember an article he wrote about you and that firm.

 Michael Kirby: I don't think so, I don't think he ever worked there.

 Peter Coleman: No, I'm sorry.